 When it comes to staff engagement and your employee engagement plan ideas, there’s a lot to consider if you’re to improve it and develop a more positive and supportive culture.

 A good place to start is to ensure you’re really listening to your workforce.
-Whether that’s having an ‘always on’ channel available for employees to leave feedback or voice concerns, or regularly issuing them with an employee engagement pulse survey to quickly check in on their mental health and wellbeing.
+Whether that’s having an ‘always on’ channel available for employees to leave feedback or voice concerns, or regularly issuing them with an employee pulse survey to quickly check in on their mental health and general staff wellbeing.
 You also need to ensure that you’re engaging new staff as soon as they join, not just existing employees.
 It’s all about building a culture to support engagement.